University of Mary Washington: Academics

+Campus

 Much of UMW's Fredericksburg campus is located on Marye's Heights, a steep hill which, like Sunken Road (the campus' northeastern boundary), played an important role in the 1862 Battle of Fredericksburg.
 The campus is within walking distance to the historic downtown with shops, restaurants and the Rappahannock River.
 Other campuses are Stafford Campus, seven miles north of Fredericksburg, and Dahlgren Campus, near the Naval Surface Warfare Center Dahlgren Division.